kumsw/mentor-matcha-back-end/README.md

     `DATABASE_URL`<br/>
 6. Run the createMentorTable.js and createMenteeTable.js script from the backend folder.<br/>
     `npm run createMentorTable`<br/>
-    `npm run createMentorTable`<br/>
+    `npm run createMenteeTable`<br/>
-7. Run the teePopulateTable.js and torPopulateTable.js script from the backend folder.
+7. Run the teePopulateTable.js and torPopulateTable.js script from the backend folder.<br/>
     `npm run teePopulateTable`<br/>
     `npm run torPopulateTable`<br/>
 8. Open a terminal and start the backend and frontend using:<br/>
     `npm run start`<br/>

-## Usage:
+## Usage

 This app consits of three pages.
 After login the user is directed to thier login page.
-Depending on the role of the user they should navigate to the _apply for programme_ tab where they can fill in the respective mentor or mentee form and then get added to the database.
+Depending on the role of the user they should navigate to the **_apply for programme_** tab where they can fill in the respective mentor or mentee form and then get added to the database.<br/>
-The user can then navigate to the _find your match page_ where they can input thier personality type or the opposite type and get a list of thier matches.
+The user can then navigate to the **_find your match page_** where they can input thier personality type or the opposite type and get a list of thier matches.

 ## Main learnings: